 FAQ: Can a Party File a Response to Notice of Consolidation?

-A Party that is served with a Notice of Consolidation may prepare a Response to Notice of Consolidation.
-After accessing the consolidated case on ODACC’s Custom System, the Party will upload the Response to Notice of Consolidation Form through the documents tab, as outlined at Supporting Documents.
+A Party who is served with a Notice of Consolidation may prepare a Response to Notice of Consolidation.
+After accessing the consolidated adjudication on ODACC’s Custom System, the Party will upload the Response to Notice of Consolidation Form through the documents tab, as outlined at Supporting Documents.
 All Parties to the consolidated adjudication will be notified via email that a new document has been uploaded on ODACC’s Custom System.

 FAQ: Is there a timeline by which a Contractor should provide the Notice of Consolidation?